jsvine/pdfplumber/README.md

 The `pdfplumber.Page` class is at the core of `pdfplumber`.
 Most things you'll do with `pdfplumber` will revolve around this class.
 It has these main methods and properties:

-- `.pageid`: The internal ID assigned to this page.
+- `.page_number`: The internal ID assigned to this page.
 Often, this number will correspond to the page number, but not necessarily.

+- `.page_id`: The internal ID the PDF assigns to this page.
+Often, this number corresponds to the page number, but not necessarily.

 - `.width`: The page's width.